superbestaudiofriends/headphone-measurements-frequency-response/README.md

 The 3.2 version with the removal of the screws is currently used as of 8/1/2020

+## Viewing datasets

+Use this tool from Bill Pham to visualize the data: http://billp.site/projects/chart-tool/ Download the files first.
+Be sure to apply +90db offset or so because the datasets are normalized to 0db.
+Enter 90 in the offset field and press the "+Offset"

 ## Use of these datasets

 This work is licensed under"Creative Commons - Attribution 4.0 International